Overview

 Buildings

-As shown in Figure 5, final consumption in the residential sector has increased by 5% since 2010, reaching 1.1 Mtoe in 2022 from 1 Mtoe.
-At the same time, final consumption in the services sector has slightly decreased by 3%.
-The consumption of buildings has decreased by 13% since 2019, of which 15% in the residential sector.
-In 2022, around 74% of the consumption of buildings was in the residential sector.
+As shown in Figure 5, final consumption in the residential sector has increased by 38% since 2010, reaching 1 Mtoe in 2023 from 0.8 Mtoe.
+At the same time, final consumption in the services sector has decreased by 10%.

 Figure 5: Final energy consumption in buildings (with climatic corrections)